The Grove (The Walking Dead)

 "The Grove" is the fourteenth episode of the fourth season of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on March 16, 2014.
 The episode was written by Scott M. Gimple and directed by Michael E. Satrazemis.

 Carol, Tyreese, Lizzie, Mika, and Judith come across a house in a pecan grove on their trek to Terminus and deal with the moralistic concepts of the world of walkers, an unstable Lizzie, and the admission by Carol of killing Karen to Tyreese.
+This is the final episode to feature two semi-regular cast members Brighton Sharbino and Kyla Kenedy.

-This is the final episode to feature two semi-regular cast members, with their deaths being received positively by most critics.
+"The Grove" received critical acclaim from television critics, who praised its "gut-wrenching" storytelling and the actors' performances.
 Upon airing, the episode was watched by 12.87 million American viewers and received an 18–49 rating of 6.4.
 This marks an increase in viewership and 18–49 ratings from the previous episode.
+Online television critics in later years have since generally ranked it as the best episode of The Walking Dead.